Koschro/vehicle-routing-problem/README.md

 Detailed comments regarding the java commands are presented as comments within the VRP.java.

-All the screenshots of the process are in a separate folder.
+Screenshots of the process are in a separate folder.